Chronic traumatic encephalopathy in sports

+What is CTE?

+CTE is described as p-tau accumulation in the superior frontal gyrus, entorhinal cortex, parahippocampal gyrus, insula, temporal pole, amygdala, and hippocampus of the brain, and more simply, a neurodegenerative disease linked to repeated trauma to the head.
+The factors thought to influence CTE development and progression are age at first Traumatic Brain Injury (TBI) exposure, duration between injuries, cognitive reserve, genetic predisposition, and chronic systemic inflammation, like obesity.

+CTE is often associated with multiple neuropsychiatric signs and symptoms.
+Symptoms of CTE range from paranoia, depression, childish behavior, anxiety, memory loss, poor judgment, anger, irritability, apathy, confusion, and poor concentration.
+Neurobehavioral changes may occur at any time during the development of CTE.
+CTE patients can also exhibit behaviors like hyperorality and hypersexuality.

+Athletes with CTE had more ventricular dilatation, cavum septum pellucidum, thalamic notching, and perivascular pigment-laden macrophages in the frontal white matter than those without CTE.
+Cognitive and neurobehavioral symptoms were frequent among the brains of the deceased athletes, with suicide being the most common cause of death, followed by unintentional overdose.

+CTE Cases

-Most documented cases of chronic traumatic encephalopathy have occurred in athletes involved in contact sports such as boxing, American football, wrestling, ice hockey, mixed martial arts, rugby and soccer.
+Most documented cases of chronic traumatic encephalopathy have occurred in many athletes involved in contact sports such as boxing, American football, professional wrestling, ice hockey, mixed martial arts, rugby, and soccer.
 Other risk factors include being in the military, prior domestic violence, and repeated banging of the head.
 The exact amount of trauma required for the condition to occur is unknown.
 Below is a list of notable cases of CTE in sports.

 American football

-Study of CTE's relationship with American football began in 2002.
+The study of CTE's relationship with American football began in 2002.
 Since then, hundreds of players have been diagnosed posthumously with CTE, including a number of players who committed suicide.
 CTE has affected not only professional football players, but also athletes who played only in college or in high school.

 In 2005, Bennet Omalu, a forensic pathologist and neuropathologist in Pittsburgh, Pennsylvania, found CTE in the brains of Mike Webster, Terry Long, Andre Waters, Justin Strzelczyk, and Tom McHale.
 Omalu, initially a medical examiner, then associate adjunct professor in California, was a co-founder of the Brain Injury Research Institute and reportedly in 2012 participated in the autopsy of Junior Seau.
 Omalu's participation was halted during the autopsy after Seau's son Tyler Seau, under pressure from the NFL, revoked previously provided oral permission.
 Tyler had received telephone calls from NFL management denouncing Omalu's professional ethics, qualifications, and motivation when the league asked him to revoke Dr. Omalu's research.